skip to main content

 1. Contracts for amounts at or above the solicitation threshold of $50,000 are executed by the Board Chair/designee and the Superintendent/designee as appropriate.

-2. The Superintendent/designee will approve all contracts for Board budgeted funds.
+2. The Superintendent/designee will approve all contracts below the solicitation threshold for Board budgeted funds.

+V. Contract Management

+2. The Office of Purchasing will develop and maintain appropriate Key Performance Indicators (KPI’s) to align with the HCPSS’s strategic goals and be used to measure specific aspects of the procurement function.

 VI.
-Contract Management

-2. The Purchasing Office will develop and maintain appropriate KPI’s to align with the HCPSS’s strategic goals and be used to measure specific aspects of the procurement function.

-VII.
 District Level Implementation

 1. The Superintendent/designee will oversee implementation and compliance with this policy, including: